openxc/openxc-accessories/docs/install.rst

 Windows
 -------

-The main method of configuring and setting up the modem will be through USB from the Modem to a Windows PC.
+The main method of configuring and setting up the modem or V2X device will be through USB from the device to a Windows PC.
 A program called Teraterm will be used to interface with the operating system on the device.
 To allow ease of use, a program called “OpenXC Modem Connect” will be used to automatically configure the connection settings.